Understand the “Move Over” law

 Not the Same Law in All States

-Details of the “Move Over” law differ between states, but the general idea behind the law is the same.
+Details of the “Move Over” law are not the same in all states, but the general idea behind the law is the same.

 The General Idea

-If there are two lanes or more lanes in the same direction, you must move to the lane farthest away from a stopped emergency vehicle – if you can to do so safely.
+If there are two lanes or more lanes in the same direction, you must move over to the lane farthest away from a stopped emergency vehicle – if you can do so safely.

 Questions on Your Permit Test

 All 50 States have such a law, but very few Americans (71 percent) know they exist!
-This is why you should expect questions about this law on your permit test.
+Therefore you should expect questions about this law on your permit test.